-(1) A retailer may arrange de-energisation of a customer's premises, including by de-energising the customer's supply remotely, if:

-- (a) the customer: - (i) has not paid a bill by the pay-by date; or - (ii) is on a payment plan with the retailer and has not adhered to the terms of the plan; and - (b) if the customer is a residential customer, the customer: - (i) has not paid a bill by the pay-by date; and - (ii) has not agreed to an offer to pay the bill by instalments or, having agreed to the offer, has failed to adhere to an instalment arrangement; and - (c) the retailer has given the customer a reminder notice; and - (d) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the reminder notice; and - (e) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in paragraphs (a) (ii) and (b) (ii), in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (f) the customer has refused or failed to take any reasonable action towards settling the debt. - (2) Where a customer is a hardship customer, is a residential customer who has informed the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance, a retailer must not arrange for de-energisation of the customer's premises under subclause (1), unless the retailer has offered the customer 2 payment plans in the previous 12 months and: - (a) the customer has agreed to neither of them; or - (b) the customer has agreed to one but not the other of them but the plan to which the customer agreed has been cancelled due to non-payment by the customer; or - (c) the customer has agreed to both of them but the plans have been cancelled due to non-payment by the customer. - (3) A retailer may arrange de-energisation of a customer's premises, including by de-energising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and
+- (1) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer facing payment difficulties who is receiving assistance under Part 3)a customer's premises, including by de-energising the customer's supply remotely, if: - (a) the customer: - (i) has not paid a bill by the pay-by date; or - (ii) is on a payment plan with the retailer and has not adhered to the terms of the plan; and - (b) [Not used] if the customer is a residential customer, the customer: - (i) has not paid a bill by the pay-by date; and - (ii) has not agreed to an offer to pay the bill by instalments or, having agreed to the offer, has failed to adhere to an instalment arrangement; and - (c) the retailer has given the customer a reminder notice; and - (d) the retailer has given the customer a disconnection warning notice after the expiry of the period referred to in the reminder notice; and - (e) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to adhere to the payment plan referred to in paragraph (a)(ii) or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in paragraphs (a) (ii) and (b) (ii), in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and

-- (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in subclause (1) (a) (ii) and (b) (ii), in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (d) the customer has refused or failed to take any reasonable action towards settling the debt.
+- (f) the customer has refused or failed to take any reasonable action towards settling the debt. - (2) [Not used] Where a customer is a hardship customer, is a residential customer who has informed the retailer in writing or by telephone that the customer is experiencing payment difficulties or the retailer otherwise believes the customer is experiencing repeated difficulties in paying the customer's bill or requires payment assistance, a retailer must not arrange for de-energisation of the customer's premises under subclause (1), unless the retailer has offered the customer 2 payment plans in the previous 12 months and: - (a) the customer has agreed to neither of them; or - (b) the customer has agreed to one but not the other of them but the plan to which the customer agreed has been cancelled due to non-payment by the customer; or - (c) the customer has agreed to both of them but the plans have been cancelled due to non-payment by the customer. - (3) A retailer may arrange de-energisation of the premises of a small customer (other than a residential customer facing payment difficulties who is receiving assistance under Part 3)a customer's premises, including by de-energising the customer's supply remotely, if: - (a) the customer has, while on a shortened collection cycle, not paid a bill by the pay-by date; and - (b) the retailer has given the customer a disconnection warning notice after the pay-by date; and - (c) the retailer has, after giving the disconnection warning notice, used its best endeavours to contact the customer, in connection with the failure to pay, or to adhere to the payment plan referred to in subclause (1)(a)(ii) or to agree to the offer or to adhere to the payment plan or instalment arrangement as referred to in subclause (1) (a) (ii) and (b) (ii), in one of the following ways: - (i) in person; - (ii) by telephone; - (iii) by facsimile or other electronic means; and - (d) the customer has refused or failed to take any reasonable action towards settling the debt.